jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

     STARTED com.acme.f2y1.impl_1.0.0
     ```

 1. Verify that the example exchange rate provider was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Settings_ → _Currencies_ → _Exchange Rate_.
-On this screen, under the Exchange Rate Provider dropdown, the new exchange rate provider ("Example") will be present.
+The new exchange rate provider ("Example") will be present under the _Exchange Rate Provider_ dropdown.

 ![New exchange rate provider](./images/02.png "New exchange rate provider")